 - Your money and documents

 The Leaving Care Pledge

 This pledge, which we have consulted on with the Children in Care Council, outlines Achieving for Children’s (AfC) commitment to you.
 We offer a service to young people aged up to age 25 (or beyond if in education) who are children looked after or children leaving care.
-It centres around our Mission Statement.
+It is based on our Mission Statement.